VvanGemert/omniauth-onedrive/README.md

 ## Installation

+Before you can get started you will need to add your platform and set your redirect uri's correctly in the apps dashboard.
+You can get there by going to: https://apps.dev.microsoft.com/#/appList and click on your application.
+If you don't have an application yet, you will need to create it in the same dashboard.

-Add this line to your application's Gemfile:
+Step two is adding this line to your application's Gemfile:

 ```ruby
 gem 'omniauth-onedrive'